-According to CCTV News, the 3rd World Laureates Forum (WLF) that had last three days was concluded in Shanghai on November 1.
+According to CCTV News, the 3rd WLA Forum that had last three days was concluded in Shanghai on November 1.
 The successful global scientific exchange event held in China received positive comments from both Chinese and foreign scientists.

-The 3rd World Laureates Forum brought together 137 top science award winners worldwide including 61 Nobel Prize laureates, 30+ domestic academicians of Chinese Academy of Science and Chinese Academy of Engineering, and 100+ outstanding young scientists.
+The 3rd WLA Forum brought together 137 top science award winners worldwide including 61 Nobel Prize laureates, 30+ domestic academicians of Chinese Academy of Science and Chinese Academy of Engineering, and 100+ outstanding young scientists.
 The number of the scientists attending the Forum was twice that of last year.
-A total of 71 themed events such as WLF Laboratory Forum and Talent Program-Young Talent Exchange created a scientific feast for the public through a combination of online and offline methods.
+A total of 71 themed events such as WLA Laboratory Forum and Talent Program-Young Talent Exchange created a scientific feast for the public through a combination of online and offline methods.

 Let’s see what the Nobel laureates say at the forum?